 They've got to help prevent fake news.

-I also think I was the victim of a very broad assumption I was gonna win.
+I also think I was the victim of a very broad assumption I was going to win.

 I never believed that.

-I always thought it was gonna be a close election'cause our elections are always close.
+I always thought it was going to be a close election because our elections are always close.

 And we've got lots of network executives saying things like, you know, he may not be good for the country, but he's good for business.